carolynvs/carolynvanslyck.com/_posts/2017-10-16-my-little-cluster.md

 something that we already owned on DVD because getting off the couch to put the DVD in the player is hard.
 Silly?
 You bet!
 Until I remembered that Comcast has recently imposed a 1TB monthly bandwidth cap on our account, and then it felt a whole lot more silly. 🤦‍♀️

-Suddenly I was a women on a mission: to save all my DVDs so that I could watch them without getting off the couch.
+Suddenly I was a woman on a mission: to save all my DVDs so that I could watch them without getting off the couch.
 A most honorable honorable quest indeed.